 Privately owned properties operating in conjunction with ACHC are allocated to tenants under the Queensland Government’s Community Rent Scheme.

 This scheme enables ACHC to provide transitional housing to eligible applicants with high or very high housing needs.
 It is not designed to be a long term Housing solution; rather it provides tenants with the opportunity to stabilize their circumstances before moving either on to the private property/rental market or longer-term social housing.

 Private property owners/real estate agents will receive the market rental rate for the property.
 Under the terms and conditions of the Community Rent Scheme, ACHC will be the landlord for the property.
-The rent for the tenants is subsidized by the Department of Housing and Public Works.
+The rent for the tenants is subsidized by the Department of Communities, Housing and Digital Economy (DCHDE).
 Property owners will receive the agreed, full market rate rental return on their property.